DCotterill/halixia-hugo/content/ma/rent-your-parking-1034.md

 layout: static
 ---

-Learn about renting your parking
+Learn about renting your parking.

 If you have space on your driveway, a garage or ev charger, rent it out to earn some extra income.